Descanonge/tomate/doc/source/tutorial.rst

 Adding filegroups
 -----------------

-The last objects to create are the filegroups.
-They hold information on where the files are, what variables they contain, and how the different dimensions are arranged.
+We now create the filegroups.
-The filegroups are responsible for scanning the files at the database creation to see how the data is arranged, and opening those files later on for loading the data.
+They are responsible for scanning the files at the database creation to see how the data is arranged and to find the coordinates values, and opening those files later on for loading the data.
 We must thus give them all the information necessary to accomplish those tasks.